Drone9/mereos/README.md

 var resp = start_prechecks(callback);
 ```

 3. `start_session` function is used to start the session of proctoring through library.
-This function takes a callback function which runs once the whole process of prechecks is executed.
+This function takes a callback function which runs once the whole process is executed.

 ```js
 var {start_session} = require('mereos');